Windows OS Hub

 get message id from Get-MessageTrackingLog

-In our example, an email from this sender with a specific subject was sent several times for the last 48 hours.
+In our example, an email from this sender with a specific subject was sent several times over the last 48 hours.
 You can apply different filters to get an exact MessageID.

 However, you can make it easier: open the email in Outlook, click File — Properties, and find the Message-ID in the Internet Headers section.